A Star is Born Original Film Highlights Central Casting’s History

 Had Ester been able to register in A Star is Born, she would have been competing with those 12,416 for around 800 roles a day.
 To find work, she would have needed to call GArfield 3711 multiple times between 5-7pm and hope she fit the roles Casting Directors were booking.
 Central Casting’s operators would field more than 6,500 calls during this time from Background Actors looking for work.

 Instead of finding fame through background work, Esther gets help from successful actor Norman Maine (Fredric March).
 Each version of the film follows a veteran actor or singer with fading fame who helps start the career of a young woman destined for greatness.
 They also offer a glimpse behind the curtain of the entertainment industry and illustrate the perils of fame.
 The A Star is Born original aimed to show those thousands of hopefuls what pursing an acting career could be like, while still reinforcing the Hollywood dream.

 The original film received seven Academy Award nominations, including Best Director for William Wellman, Best Actress for Gaynor, and Best Actor for March and won the award for Best Writing (Original Story) for Wellman and Robert Carson.

 While each version of A Star is Born offers updated commentary for its generation, one thing that remains the same from the original version, is that Central Casting is still the first stop for a lot of people looking to work in the entertainment industry.
-If you're looking to become a Background Actor, all you have to do is register with one of our offices in Los Angeles, New York, Georgia, or Louisiana.
-Registration is free, easy, and there's no experience required.
-Check out our Essential Guide to Registering with Central Casting for everything you need to know to get started.
+If you’re looking to become a Background Actor, all you have to do is register with one of our offices in Los Angeles, New York, Georgia, or Louisiana.
+Registering is free, easy, and there’s no experience required.